(Re)Imagine

 About the Author

 Shreyash Wani has over 12 years of experience in investment research, content development, and market risk management.
 Working as a Delivery Manager with the Fund Marketing service team at Acuity, he is responsible for developing fund commentaries, formulating Institutional investment reports, framing public responses for the research analysts, diagnosing financial statements for funds’ holdings, authoring sales pitches for clients to attract additional AUM and monitoring multi-asset analytical reports.
 Previously, he was associated with an IT company working as a Business Analyst in enhancing the capabilities of the Market Risk management tool used by large commercial banks.
-Shreyash holds..Show More
+Shreyash holds a CFA charter and FRM charter and has completed B.Com..Show More

 post image 2 Blog